haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 There are people who I enjoy at RC, but who I've only interacted with in RC.

-Are we friends?
-If we went for a walk would it end up boring?
-If we talked about life would it be awkward and weird?
-Are we only pleasant because we're in a shared space?
+Are we friends or work friends?
+If we hung out on the weekend would it be awkward?
+If we talked about life would it be weird?

 I've found time outside RC essential to answering those questions.